The Next Threat to Education: Congress’ Budget Reconciliation

 • Open the door to discrimination against students, since private schools are not subject to the same civil rights obligations to serve students of color, students with disabilities, multilingual learners, LGBTQ+ students, and students from different religious backgrounds.

-• Reduce transparency and accountability by funding private schools that are not required to follow civil rights laws or public reporting standards.
+• Reduce transparency and accountability by funding private schools that are not subject to the same civil rights laws or oversight as public schools.
+The bill includes no requirements for assessments or public reporting on who receives the vouchers, how they are spent, nor how students perform.

-• Harm students in rural areas and from low-income backgrounds if ECCA’s passage is used to justify cutting federal education funding.
-These students—whose schools often rely heavily on federal funding –could see their public school defunded without any access to private schools due to lack of proximity or tuition/attendance costs exceeding what vouchers cover.
+• Disadvantage students in rural areas and from low-income backgrounds who typically have less access to private schools due to lack of proximity or tuition/attendance costs exceeding what vouchers cover.

 What’s at Stake: Children’s Nutrition and Food Security

-Congress has proposed cuts to the Supplemental Nutrition Assistance Program (SNAP), which supports sustainable nutrition access for low-income families.
+Congress has proposed nearly $300 billion in cuts to the Supplemental Nutrition Assistance Program (SNAP), which supports sustainable nutrition access for low-income families.

 How will this impact students?